 With this type of denture, your new teeth will look, feel, and act like natural teeth.
 These dentures can be attached within a day’s work or by paying a single visit to your dentist’s office.

 With these dentures, patients won’t have to worry about what types of food they can eat, as the materials that both implants and crowns are made out of are resistant and less prone to breaking or fracturing.

 This treatment is perfect for all those patients who have lost a significant amount of teeth or if most of their teeth need to be extracted due to infection, decay, or other issues and complications.
 Take a look at this info to learn more about tooth extractions and a few of the reasons that could make them necessary.

 Just like in most of these procedures, your dentist will ask you about your expectations after the surgery.
 This is important as it allows your dentist to create and follow a personalized plan to create the perfect denture for you.

 Where can I get teeth in a day?

-Sani Dental Group offers the best All-on-4 and teeth in a day procedure in our 3 clinics in both of our locations in Los Algodones and Playa Del Carmen.
-If you’d like to schedule an appointment with us, click here or call (928) 257-1307.
+Sani Dental Group offers the best All-on-4 and teeth a day procedures in our 3 clinics in both of our locations in Los Algodones and Playa Del Carmen.
+If you’d like to schedule an appointment with us, request a date and time or call (928) 257-1307.

 Disclaimer: Open dentist to help you with your dental needs.
 We are taking additional special measures following CDC recommendations to ensure your health and safety.